 Our research goals were to explore the utility of a widely used data mining algorithm, random forests, in the modelling of chlorophyll a and lake trophic state.
 Further, we hoped to examine the utility of these models when built with only ubiquitous GIS data, which allows estimation of trophic state for all lakes in the United States.
 The "All variables" model had an RMSE of 0.09 and an adjusted R of 0.8 whereas, the GIS only models had an RMSE of 0.22 and the adjusted R was 0.48.
 Our total accuracy in predicting chlorophyll a based trophic states was 69% for the "All variables" model and 49% for the "GIS only" model.

-While the "GIS only" model showed lower prediction accuracies than the "All variables" model, the association between the uncertainty of prediction and total accuracy (Figure and Tables Tables & ) suggest that the "GIS only" model will provide reasonable estimates of trophic state for many lakes across the United States.
+While the "GIS only" model showed lower prediction accuracies than the "All variables" model, the association between the uncertainty of prediction and total accuracy (Fig. 10 and Tables 4 and 5) suggest that the "GIS only" model will provide reasonable estimates of trophic state for many lakes across the United States.
 Furthermore, we can map the uncertainty of the predictions, thus, we know the spatial patterns and location of the lakes for which we are certain, or not, of their predicted trophic state.
 Given this and that these models may be applied to any lake in the United States we can recommend using this model.

 Future iterations of this modelling effort may be able to utilize modeled predictions of nutrients to improve accuracy and also maintain broad applicability (Milstead et al. 2013).
 Changes such as these have several advantages.
 First, this would allow for estimating changes to chlorophyll a and trophic state as a function of changing nutrient loads, which are expected due to climate change (Adrian et al. 2009, Jeppesen et al. 2011, Moss et al. 2011, Jones and Brett 2014).
 Second, with the ability to make predictions for most lakes in the United States, the "GIS only" models could be used as a source of information on national scale phenomena.
 For example, predictions of chlorophyll a, with measures of uncertainty, could be used in efforts to scale up the contributions from lakes to broad scale estimates of gross primary production.